divio/divio-cloud-docs/reference/divio-cli.rst

 It take one command as an argument:

 ``decrypt``
-    Decrypts an encypted backup file.
+    Decrypts an encrypted backup file.

     ``decrypt`` takes three arguments: ``KEY`` ``BACKUP`` ``DESTINATION``.